 Address: China Visa application center, Plot 472, Ao cadastral zone, Consitution avenue, central justice district, Abuja.

 This is the final stage of this process.
 There are certain facts and things to know about China especially if it is your first time there.

-In fact, a lot of people are afraid to go to China without a guide.
-Probably as a result of their culture that seems to be totally different and the subsequent language barrier.
+A lot of people are afraid to go to China without a guide.
+Probably as a result of their culture that seems to be different and the subsequent language barrier.

 1. The best time or season to enjoy your travel in China is probably during Autumn as there is little or no rainfall and the climate is quite moderate during this time.
 Avoid Chinese holidays such as the October holidays and the spring festival.
 During summer, it is pretty much hot and the southeast coast is prone to typhoons (from Shanghai to Hong kong).